Excerpt from Chapter 1 of the Liberated Stock Trader Book and accompanying Liberated Stock Trader Training Course

 - Just because a company on paper is under-valued does not guarantee that its stock price will increase.

 - You could wait years for a stock price to make a significant move.
 That is time wasted.

-Value Investing was largely created by Benjamin Graham and detailed in his classic investment book “The Intelligent Investor”*.
-Warren Buffet’s who studied the work of Graham has also an investment strategy based solidly on fundamentals.
+Benjamin Graham largely created Value Investing and detailed in his classic investment book “The Intelligent Investor”*.
+Warren Buffet’s who studied the work of Graham also has an investment strategy based solidly on fundamentals.
 Value investing is essentially understanding the fundamental value of a business (Assets, Liabilities, the market opportunity, the products, the cost structure, the competition) compared to the value placed on that business on Wall Street (the stock price).
 The difference or the “gap” is essentially the value in Value investing.

 *1 Originally released 1949, latest version recommended Collins Business; Revised edition (July 8, 2003)